-Table 3 shows results of t -test that is a comparison between pretest and posttest of both groups.
-In this study, for testing first, second and third hypothesis T -test with non - equal averages was used.
-Difference between averages of these two groups at the beginning of test in p < 0.05 level is meaningless.
-Table 3 shows the effect of Tanavarz plan on static balance ability by comparing experiment and control group's averages that is even meaningful with p > 0.05 and p > 0.01 of experiment group; in other words, experiment agent, that is, Tanavarz national plan could improve agility, static and dynamic balance of experiment group.
-In this study, independent T test has been used for results of statistical data for investigating first; second and third hypotheses.
+Table 3 shows results of t test, that is, comparison pretest and posttest averages of both groups.
+In this study, first, second and third hypotheses T test with non-equal averages was used.
+Differences between averages of T test at beginning of test in p < 0.05 confidence limit was not meaningful.
+Table 3 show the effect of Tanavarz national plan on static balance by comparison experiment and control groups that was meaningful in p < 0.05 confidence limit and even with p < 0.01 confidence limit, in other words, experiment agent i.e. Tanavarz national plan could leads to improving agility, static and dynamic balance in experiment group.